On a stage,

 sleep in her streets.

-But we are drained of tears—if any remained,
+But they are drained of tears—if any remained,

 tyrannical men who lack contrition,